AstrobioMike/GToTree/README.md

   - *if running in parallel*

 ## Testing instructions for those of you kind enough to be helping me squash da bugs
-Make sure all dependencies above are installed and functioning properly (all can be installed with the wonderful [conda](https://conda.io/docs/) if wanted).
-Clone the repo, add the "bin" to your PATH, and in the "test\_data" directory there are example files and an "example\_run\_log" code that should work.
-If it does not, please let me know what happened.
+In the "test\_data" directory there are example files and an "example\_run\_log" with versions of running the program that should work.
+If things do not work, please let me know what happened.
 If it does work, please start changing the inputs and use as you might to help find da bugs :)

 Running `GToTree` with no arguments gives the help menu.